logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/user-scripted-c-bundle-harness-action-that-interacts-with-gui/creating-a-new-c-bundle-harness-class/_index.md

 ---
-title: 'Creating a new C# bundle harness class'
+title: "Creating a new C# bundle harness class"
+slug: 'creating-a-new-c-bundle-harness-class'
-linktitle: 'Creating a new C# bundle harness class'
+linktitle: "Creating a new C# bundle harness class"
 slug: 'creating-a-new-c-bundle-harness-class'
 description: "We will now create a C# class to direct program flow to a function which handles the get list view row value action."
 weight: 1